Nijenborgh 9, 9747 AG Groningen, NL

 published in the proceedings:

-Any vacancies, available internships, etc. will be
+Any vacancies, thesis projects, available internships, etc. will be

 announced properly through the usual channels and on this website.